AricaLConrad/Assignment-4-Building-an-App-Using-Django-Rest-Framework-Backend-and-a-React-Frontend/README.md

-# Assignment 4: Building an App Using Django Rest Framework Backend and a React Frontend
+# Assignment 4: Building an App Using Django Rest Framework Backend and a React Frontend - Instructions

 Arica Conrad

 BIT 465 - REST API Development

 February 13, 2022

 Assignment 4: Building an App Using Django Rest Framework Backend and a React Frontend

 ## Introduction